 Representing data in tables and graphs helps communicate information for the purpose of interpreting that data.

-Students must determine the best way to group the data collected in order to facilitate their analysis, and then choose an appropriate representation and construct it in such a way as to ensure the clarity of the message conveyed.
+Students must determine the best way to group the data collected in order to facilitate their analysis, and then choose an appropriate representation and construct it in such a way that ensures the clarity of the conveyed message.

 Once the data has been collected and recorded, students must group it within a limited number of categories.
 There is no rule that dictates how to group the data.
 The choice of grouping depends largely on the type of data collected.